HyeonHo99/Video-Motion-Customization/README.md

-# Video-Motion-Customizatin
+# Video-Motion-Customization
-VMC: This repository is the official implementation of "One-Shot Video Motion Customization using Temporal Attention Adaption for Text-to-Video Diffusion Models"
+This repository is the official implementation of [VMC](https://video-motion-customization.github.io/).